 - Install Approved

-Once approval is received by the update service, the actual installation starts.
+- Once the approval is received by the update service, the actual installation starts.

 - Success / Error

-Based on the install result, the update status is reported back to the update server.
+- Based on the install result, the update status is reported back to the update server and in the Orchestrator interface.

-For each download attempt, the logs are added in the Orchestrator update logs and locally on the machine in the
+For each download attempt, the logs are added to the Orchestrator update logs and locally on the machine in the

 The process is similar for installing, meaning that if the first install fails, the update service tries again three times with the same frequency (one hour after the initial attempt, then two after the first retry, and four hours after the last retry).